ajohnsonbuck/StrandMath/README.md

 Library for the high-throughput design of oligonucleotides including DNA, RNA, and LNA.

-Unlike other freely available tools, symboligo allows the rapid manipulation of, and calculation of properties for,  thousands of interactions in parallel through built-in class methods, implemented as intuitive symbolic operations.
+Unlike other freely available tools, symbOligo allows the rapid manipulation of, and calculation of properties for,  thousands of interactions in parallel through built-in class methods, implemented as intuitive symbolic operations.